solidcoredata/scd/README.md

 ### Security

-To report a security bug plase email [kardianos@gmail.com](mailto:kardianos@gmail.com).
+To report a security bug plase email [security@solidcoredata.org](mailto:security@solidcoredata.org).
-Please set the subject `SCD Security`.
-Your email will be acknoledged within 72 hours.
+Your email will be acknowledged within 72 hours.

 ### License